ZamanOof/mikrotik-linux-ansible/start-ansible.md

 		  ```
 		-
 		- put the ansible password for encrypt/decrypt
-		- then put the password
+		- then put the password of router
 		- then ctrl+d twice for no new line else ctrl+d once
 		- then generated encrypted text should be near this:
 		  ```